m-bouville/investing-by-numbers/README.md

 ### Simple moving averages (SMA)
 A simple moving average over a year is simply the average price over the past year.
 If the current price is higher then prices are currently going up, which is used as indication of a bull market.

-### Momentum
-This compares the current price to the price a year ago, again to spot a trend.

 ### Reversal
 The trend reversal strategy does not find out whether prices are going up (time to be in the market), or going down (we should be out of the market).
 Instead it finds out whether a rise or fall is starting.
 So when the signal is positive, instead of _setting_ the allocation to a high value, we _increase_ its value.
 For this reason the algorithm is rather different from other strategies.

-### A note on trading costs
+### A tale of two costs
-They have three sources:
+The variable 'tradingCost' is meant to account for direct (and less direct) costs of trading:
-- buying and selling assets costs money;
+- buying and selling assets costs money,
-- buying and selling assets takes time, and strategies that trade often require more sustained attention (even when not actually trading);
+- buying and selling assets takes time,
+- strategies that trade often require more sustained attention (even when not actually trading).

-- a strategy that trades more is more likely to need up-to-date information (whereas a strategy like CAPE that turns its portfolio once in a decade can afford to use data that are a month old), and in historical testing it is not always easy to tell what precise information was available at the time -- so we penalize heavy-trading strategies because of the extra risk, not just the extra cost.
+'riskAsCost' accounts for the fact that a strategy that trades more is more likely to need up-to-date information (whereas a strategy like CAPE that turns its portfolio once in a decade can afford to use data that are a month old), and in historical testing it is not always easy to tell what precise information was available at the time -- so we penalize heavy-trading strategies because of the extra risk, not just the extra cost.

-This last reason explains why the trading costs used in the code may seem too high.

 ## Combining strategies